Leet Hill, Kirby Cane

-Leet Hill, Kirby Cane is a 6.5 ha geological Site of Special Scientific Interest in Kirby Cane in Norfolk.
+Leet Hill, Kirby Cane is a 6.5 ha geological Site of Special Scientific Interest in Kirby Cane in Norfolk, England.
 It is a Geological Conservation Review site.

 This is a quarry which has a sequence of deposits dating to the Middle Pleistocene, with the base of gravels laid down by a confluence to two rivers, above that glacial gravels, and then a sequence of chalky sands probably also laid down by glaciers.

 The site is a working quarry and there is no public access.